syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ### Navigate to the next and previous match

 The `GoToNextMatch` and `GoToPreviousMatch` functionalities of the `TextSearchResult` help you to navigate to the next and previous matches of the text respectively.
-You can follow the given steps to achieve the same.
+You can follow the given steps to achieve the same:

 1. Search a text and store the search result in a global variable.